Table of Contents

 10. Lifetime Earnings Vary By Degree

-Lifetime earnings illustrate the disparity between completing degrees from high school, community college and four year college.
+Lifetime earnings illustrate the disparity between completing high school, community college, and four-year college degrees.
 On average, lifetime earnings are:

 - $1,304,000 for a high school degree;

 - $1,727,000 for an associate’s degree; and

 - $2,268,000 for a bachelor’s degree.

 The $1 million difference between the changes of the above degree to $3.4 million when you calculate the difference between the lowest-paying majors and the highest paying majors like architecture and engineering.
 Quite a gap!

 Additional research has also revealed that those with associate degree’s in many applied and technical fields can outearn bachelor’s degree counterparts five years post-completion.